What we do

 Working with clients, and using a variety of techniques, we strive to guide the parents in learning to communicate and work with their children in creating healthier, long-term relationships.

 We serve the Department of Developmental Disabilities, Children in Need of Intensive In-Home Behavioral Services (CIIBS), involved parents and the community at large.
 Using 1-2-3 Magic, you will learn how to effectively redirect and stop negative behaviors with typical and non-typical children.
 This is a simple and effective tool developed by Thomas Phelan PhD.

 1-2-3 Magic is the #1 child discipline program in the country, keeping parents in charge and is proven to be effective producing results quickly.
 It is the only parenting program based on the fact that parents talk too much!
 Parent Coaching is only provided in the one-on-one setting as that involves the parent(s) and child(ren).
 This structure provides for focused and confidential work and the opportunity for the parent(s) to experience guidance, while engaging with the child(ren) in a safe environment.

 We provide supervised visitation for families involved in custody disputes or high-risk issues.
 This service is provided by a team of individuals who have passed criminal background checks and are fully trained in boundary setting, case-related confidentiality, risk prevention and thorough documentation.
-Our team receives on-going training in regards to safety issues, drug and alcohol awareness, and it is this training that makes us superior providers.
+Our team receives on-going training in regard to safety issues, drug and alcohol awareness, and it is this training that makes us superior providers.
 You will be asked to complete an intake packet and provide a copy of your Parenting Plan or visitation order written by the courts and any no-contact orders that are current and apply to the family.